 Size: 9.29 x 6.02 x 2.05 inches | Capacity: 3,000 grams/6 pounds | Increments Value: 1 gram/0.1 ounces

 The Etekcity Digital Kitchen Food Scale (view at Amazon) gets the top spot because it's accurate, easy to use, lightweight, and best of all, affordable.
 Think batteries are a hassle?
 Go for the Taylor Precision Products Stainless Steel Kitchen Scale (view at Amazon).
-This analog model features an easy-to-read display and a classic design.
+This analog model features an easy-to-read display and classic design.

-What to Look for When Buying Kitchen Scales
+What to Look for in Kitchen Scales

 Arguably the most important characteristic of any kitchen scale is its accuracy.
 If it's not reading accurate measurements, then it’s not doing its primary job.
 Even though a milligram of difference might not make a huge impact when you’re measuring flour or coffee grounds, if the scale is off by even a gram, this can start to affect whatever it is that you’re making.
 While some scales offer recalibration options, this is not common, and oftentimes the recalibration is not totally accurate.
 In order to preserve the accuracy of your scale, make sure not to put any items on the scale that are heavier than what it can measure, and always replace the battery if you notice that measurements start to become inconsistent.
 Some scales come with one- to five-year warranties, which is great on the off-chance that you find that your scale starts to display inaccurate readings.
 Keep in mind that a lot of warranties will not cover you if the cause of the broken scale is due to overloading it with an extremely heavy item.